saadaouad/hugo-blog/content/post/create-react-app.md

 ---

-> You don’t need to install or configure tools like Webpack or Babel...
+On Create React App you don’t need to install or configure tools like Webpack or Babel...
 They are preconfigured and hidden so that you can focus just on the code!

 ## **Getting Started**